-When it comes to natural ingredients for hair care, there are so many options to cater to your needs.
-One of our favourite natural ingredients to use is Aloe vera.
-The Aloe plant is known for its many health benefits and for its natural ability to aid in weight loss, skin care and even hair care!
+When it comes to using natural ingredients for hair care, aloe vera is one of the most popular.
+The Aloe plant is known for its many health benefits and for its natural ability to aid in weight loss, skin care and hair care.
 When it comes to self-care, we can’t say no to a product with Aloe in it, or even just using the gel straight from the plant for its many benefits.

 We’ll take you through everything you need to know about Aloe Vera for hair and how this plant’s natural gel is great for many different hair care needs.
 Keep reading to learn how to use this plant to repair dry hair, and even get a hair mask recipe to try out for yourself.
 Read on:

 The best way to use Aloe vera for hair is to use the raw gel that comes directly from the plant’s leaves.
 This will give you the purest form of the plant’s healing properties to put directly on your strands or your scalp.
 Getting your hands on this gel isn’t tough, as you can find it at almost any fresh grocery shop or cut it fresh from your own Aloe plant!

 - Apply it to your strands like you would any other hair mask: Coat strands evenly, and let sit and soak for about an hour.
 Once the time is up, rinse it off in the shower and continue with your normal hair care routine.

 There are so many benefits of Aloe vera for hair, it’s hard to know where to start.
 Aloe vera has healing properties that aid in calming dry scalp, moisturising dry strands, removing excess sebum from oily hair, repairing and strengthening strands and promoting regrowth.